oruga-ui/oruga/packages/docs/guide/README.md

 @import "~@oruga-ui/oruga/src/scss/oruga";
 ```

-Take a look at [components page](/components/#base-style) to know all global variables.
+Take a look at [components page](/components/#base-style) to know all global variables; you should be able to create a custom theme setting your values (global and components) or/and remove a few css class attributes and enable css var.

 ### Adding new classes